Begin your Mississippi vacation! Make your own arrangements

 guided visits year round and these visits have become Natchez' number-one draw,

 an ongoing and vital venture that keeps the city thriving.

-ornate (yet unfinished), Longwood.
+and the ornate (yet unfinished), Longwood.
 And, of course, you'll ride to these

 historic homes at your own pace.
 Should you feel parched, you may wish to stop